Wangari-Joyce/CHIKV_PROJECT/documented_scripts.md

 5. Remove all sequences without sampling location and dates, those with long stretches of Ns and all outliers
 6. Align the sequences together with the Mandera sequences
 7. *Test for recombination -we did not do this*
-8. Run jmodeltest to determine thr best model of nucleotide substitution
+8. Run jmodeltest to determine the best model of nucleotide substitution
 9. Create maximum likehood trees with phyml and raxml to be able to see the various lineages and locate the lineage for our Mandera sequence
 10. Locate the Mandera sequence lineage
 12. Use only ECSA lineage as reference data set